• Skip to primary navigation

 2020 12 26 13.13.11

-Our route maps are designed so you can both follow the route and keep track of where you are on the route from your phone while walking.
-To do this, bookmark the route map on your computer and then open that link from your phone.
+Our route maps are designed so you can both follow the route and keep track of where you are on the route from your iPhone while walking.
+To do this, bookmark the route map on your computer and then open that link from your iPhone.
 To be extra cautious (recommended!), make sure you have your desired map open on your phone BEFORE you leave home.

 Once your walk begins, open the Legend field on the map to get turn-by-turn directions.
 If Google Maps is tracking properly (occasionally, in some areas, it glitches) you’ll see a small blue ball that represents you on the map.
 That’s especially helpful in keeping track of where you actually are on the route.